sara-es/PhysionetChallenge2024/README.md

 ## What's in this repository?

-This repository contains a Python entry for the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges.org/2024/), as well as two sets of 15 sample images, wfdb data and header files that can be used to quickly test the code.
+This repository contains a Python entry for the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges.org/2024/), as well as sets of 15 sample images, wfdb data and header files that can be used to quickly test the code.

 ## Quickstart guide
 First, download this repository and install the requirements: